-2. Playing the victim oh so well, and they play the victim so well because the narcissist has rewritten history to escape accountability, making out the other person to be the villain, thus believing they themselves are the victim.
-As a narcissist doesn’t take responsibility for their behaviour they blame others for any mistakes they make, therefore their lies become their truths which becomes their beliefs.
+2. Playing the victim oh so well, and they play the victim so well because the narcissist has rewritten history to escape accountability, making out the other person to be the villain, thus believing they are the victim.
+As a narcissist doesn’t take responsibility for their behaviour, they blame others for any mistakes they make.
+Therefore their lies become their truths which becomes their beliefs.
 “If it wasn’t for them.”
 “If only they hadn’t.”
 And as they sell themselves and others that story, it becomes their subconscious thought process.

 3. Blame shifting.
 They will not take responsibility for their behaviour.
 Therefore they’ll always find a scapegoat to blame for their behaviour.

-5. Damaging property, they might smash plates, punch walls and doors, yet when asked to that narcissist, it’ll be a case of “if you hadn’t, I wouldn’t.”
+5. Damaging property, they might smash plates, punch walls and doors, yet when called out to a narcissist, it’ll be a case of “if you hadn’t, I wouldn’t.”
 Someone who does this through reactive abuse would be blaming themselves.
 A narcissist is always looking to blame another.

-8. Act like they’re listening to you, but they’re only listening to what they can use against you, or they can zone out while they look like they were paying attention, then when you bring it up later, they’ll claim “you never said that.”
-Which gets you into those circular arguments with them, a narcissist will leave out information to cause intrigue in you then say.
+8. Act like they’re listening to you, but they’re only listening to what they can use against you, or they can zone out while they look like they are paying attention.
+Then when you bring it up later, they’ll claim, “You never said that.”
+Which gets you into those circular arguments with them.
+A narcissist will leave out information to cause intrigue in you and then say.
 “I told you last week you must be losing your mind.”
-And as we know, we told them something, and they don’t remember we give them the benefit of doubt and believe they told us.
+And as we know, we told them something, and they don’t remember, we give them the benefit of the doubt and believe they told us.